 In September 2018, our board of directors adopted and our stockholders approved 2018 Plan, which became effective immediately prior to our IPO.
 The 2018 Plan provides for the grant of incentive stock options, nonstatutory stock options, stock appreciation rights, awards of restricted stock, restricted stock units and other stock-based awards.
-The number of shares of our common stock that are reserved for issuance under the 2018 Plan is the sum of (1) 4,067,007 shares of common stock; plus (2) the number of shares (up to 1,277,181) equal to the number of shares of our common stock issued in respect of incentive units granted under the Incentive Plan that were subject to vesting immediately prior to the effectiveness of the registration statement for our initial public offering that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right; plus (3) an annual increase, to be added the first day of each fiscal year, beginning with the fiscal year ending December 31, 2019 and continuing until, and including, the fiscal year ending December 31, 2028, equal to the lowest of 4,989,593 shares of our common stock, 4% of the number of shares of our common stock outstanding on the first day of the fiscal year and an amount determined by our board of directors.
-The number of shares authorized for issuance under the 2018 Plan increased, pursuant to the terms of the 2018 Plan, by an additional 1,293,510 shares, equal to 4% of our then-outstanding common stock, effective as of January 1, 2019, by an additional 1,561,485 shares, equal to 4% of our then-outstanding common stock, effective as of January 1, 2021.
+The number of shares of our common stock that are reserved for issuance under the 2018 Plan is the sum of (1) 4,067,007 shares of common stock; plus (2) the number of shares (up to 1,277,181) equal to the number of shares of our common stock issued in respect of incentive units granted under the Incentive Plan that were subject to vesting immediately prior to the effectiveness of the registration statement for our initial public offering that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right; plus (3) an annual increase, to be added the first day of each fiscal year, beginning with the fiscal year ending December 31, 2019 and continuing until, and including, the fiscal year ending December 31, 2028, equal to the lesser of 4,989,593 shares of our common stock, 4% of the number of shares of our common stock outstanding on the first day of the fiscal year or an amount determined by our board of directors.
+As of December 31, 2021, 2,027,470 shares were available for issuance under the 2018 Plan.